-The National Waste Collection Permit Office (NWCPO) website was reviewed to identify authorised waste facilities within the jurisdiction of Dublin City County Council in the vicinity of the site.
-The NWCPO website indicated that there are two waste permitted facilities within 1 km of the site as summarised in Table 2 below.
+The National Waste Collection Permit Office (NWCPO) website was reviewed to identify authorised waste facilities within the jurisdiction of Dublin City County Council near the site.
+The NWCPO website indicated that there are no waste facilities within 1 km of the site.